limix/CellRegMap/input_files.md

 <!-- If many cells + sparse, pseudocells / metacells may be preferable - add references. -->

 # Multiple testing correction

+Since thousands of tests are typically run, multiple testing correction of the test p-values is necessary

 ## Association test